glennlarsen/project-exam-2-glennlarsen/README.md

 ![screenshot](assets/screenshot.png)

 ## Description
 Holidaze is a local tourism agency in Bergen which lists hotels, B&Bs and guesthouses for visitors in the area.
-The accommodation owners will receive enquiries through a booking form for an choosen accommodation.
+The accommodation owners will receive enquiries through a booking form for a choosen accommodation.

 The project has a visitor side for users searching for accommodation and making enquiries, sa well as an administration side where accommodation owners can add/delete establishments and manage enquiries.
 The admin for Holidaze will also receive messages from a contact form for general questions.